 - extensive candidate intelligence including experience, qualifications, location, willingness to relocate and readiness to move from current employer to the client’s organisation

-- a live intelligence report comprising employer brand awareness/sentiment, competitor organisational structure analyses, salary surveys and more
+- an intelligence report comprising employer brand awareness/sentiment, competitor organisational structure analyses, salary surveys and more

 The first step was for 6 Group to map out desired and relevant target companies through a competitive intelligence analysis to identify Operations Leaders across Europe.
-Potential candidates deemed suitable were contacted by our Research & Intelligence division to gather further details and to ascertain whether they would be open to the prospect of working for the client’s business.
+Potential candidates deemed suitable were engaged by our Research & Intelligence division to gather further details and to ascertain whether they would be open to the prospect of working for the client organisation.

 From 549 potential candidates identified and contacted by 6 Group, only 48 were uninterested/unsuitable.
 We filtered the total cohort down to a final pipeline comprising 70 relevant and engaged individuals, 12 of whom were women (17% of the pipeline).

 All potential candidates had expressed a willingness to work for the client’s organisation.
 As we initially set out to do, 6 Group included details for each candidate around location, experience, qualifications, willingness to relocate and a timeline of their availability over a 12-month period.